Try These Examples

 Want 5%?
 Find 10% and cut it in half.
 5% of 450 is 22.5.

-Here's a weird one: 20% of 50 equals 50% of 20.
-Both equal 10.
-Percentages are commutative when you multiply.
-Math is strange.
+A useful shortcut: 20% of 50 equals 50% of 20.
+Both equal 10 because percentages are commutative when multiplied.

 Percentage Change: The Math That Trips Everyone Up